 Starbucks was one of the first companies to embrace using an app, launching theirs in 2011, three years after the launch of the App Store.
-Within a year, they had over 26 million transactions, proving their early adoption was a worthy investment.
+Within a year, they had over 26 million mobile payment transactions, proving their early adoption was a worthy investment.
 Since 2011, Starbucks has continued to invest in their mobile experience, making it the most convenient way to order coffee.
 They’ve capitalized on their investment, adding features such as Mobile Ordering or Shake to Pay in 2014 and incorporated their rewards program as a significant part of the mobile experience.

 The Starbucks app excels due to its ease of use, the seamless inclusion of its loyalty program, and the flexibility of mobile purchasing.
 While these areas are the core of their app and their business, they’ve led to Starbucks becoming a powerhouse in transactions, lending to credit to the argument they function similar to a financial institution.